#11: Ziggy Ansah

 Photo from the Deseret News

 After being baptized at age 18 by missionaries in Ghana, Ezekiel "Ziggy" Ansah came to Brigham Young University.
-He didn't make the basketball team, so he went out for track, where he ran the 200 meter dash in a blistering 21.89 seconds.
+He didn't make the basketball team, so he went out for track, where he ran the 200-meter dash in a blistering 21.89 seconds.
 Before long, the football coaches took notice.
 He joined the team without ever having played football before—he didn't even know how to put his pads on.
 Though learning the game was a process, Ansah was eventually selected 5th overall in the 2013 NFL draft and made a name for himself as a rookie for the Detroit Lions.
-Two seasons later, Ansah has been named to his first Pro Bowl.
-At only 26 years old, Ansah will likely be one of the NFL's top defensive players for years to come.
+Two seasons later, Ansah was named to his first Pro Bowl.

 #10: Scott Mitchell